zporat/zporat.github.io/index.md

 ## Service

-I am currently the President of Wesleyan's [AMS Graduate Student Chapter](https://mathcs-graduate.wescreates.wesleyan.edu/ams/).
-I am also a co-organizer of our [Directed Reading Program](https://mathcs-graduate.wescreates.wesleyan.edu/drp/).
+I am currently the President of [Wesleyan's AMS Graduate Student Chapter](https://mathcs-graduate.wescreates.wesleyan.edu/ams/).
+I am also one of the organizers of our [Directed Reading Program](https://mathcs-graduate.wescreates.wesleyan.edu/drp/).

-From Spring 2022 to Spring 2024, I was a co-organizer of the Wesleyan University Department of Mathematics and Computer Science [Graduate Student Seminar](https://mathcs-graduate.wescreates.wesleyan.edu/gss/).
+From Spring 2022 to Spring 2024, I was a co-organizer of the departmental [Graduate Student Seminar](https://mathcs-graduate.wescreates.wesleyan.edu/gss/).

 ---